 Should I also tip on a hand pay jackpot?

-First, know if multiple people help complete the transaction, it’s OK to hand just one tip to one person and have them split it.
+First, know that if multiple people help complete the transaction, it’s OK to hand just one tip to one person and have them split it.
 It’s also important to note that like any tipping situation, there’s no set amount to tip.
-The typical range these days is between a half percent and one percent.
+The typical range these days is between 0.5% and 1%.
 For reference, that’s a $5 or $10 tip for a $1,000 jackpot.

 Wait: What about the cashiers?